NYC Marathon Tips From a Veteran New York Marathoner

 • Mile 8 after the merge in Brooklyn is the BEST!
 Enjoy my favorite mile.

 • There are no spectators on the Queensboro Bridge.
-It is quiet and stoic.
+The 59th Street bridge is quiet and stoic.
 Take a moment to feel centered.
 Take some deep breaths.
 Work on a steady pace.
 Use your arms.
 Channel your training.
-Passing instead of getting passed on the bridge always make me feel amazing.
+Passing instead of getting passed on the bridge always makes me feel amazing.

-• Watch your pace on 1st Avenue (miles 16-20).
-When you come into Manhattan, the crowd is amazing and it is easy to race up 1st Ave.
+• Watch your pace on First Avenue (miles 16-20).
+When you come into Manhattan, the crowd is amazing, and it is easy to race up 1st Ave.
 It’s slightly uphill and easy to bonk if you overdo it, so just cruise and take in all of the energy.
 I sometimes run in the middle of the street if I get too overwhelmed by the crowds.

-• The course is crowded and the roads are not always well paved so watch your footing.
+• Watch your footing.
+The course is crowded, and the roads are not always well-paved.

 4. The Head Game.
 Don’t Forget: “Whether You Think You Can, Or You Think You Can’t, You’re Right.”

 • Have a mantra.
+This will help you get in a good rhythm.
 Mine is "My kind of race.
 My kind of day."

-• Check out the tone and tenor of the crowd.
+• Enjoy the tone and tenor of the crowd.
 It’s different by borough.
 You’ll see some cool stuff.
 Brooklyn is really a melting pot!

 • Smile!
-When things feel really tough (and they will) smile.
-There’s scientific evidence that smiling makes the perception of exertion lower.
+When things feel really tough (and they will), smile.
+There’s scientific evidence that smiling lowers the perception of exertion.
 Try it!
 It works!

-The most important marathon advice I’ve ever received is “HAVE FUN!!”
+• The most important marathon advice I’ve ever received is “HAVE FUN!!”
 Remember, you paid for this.
-They did not pay you.
+They did not pay you to run this major marathon.
+Keep your focus on why you're doing the race.

 5. Post Race.
 Savor Your Success!

-• You have to walk really far.
+• You have to walk really far after you cross the finish line.
 You’ll be grateful for it the next day.
 I promise.
 Just.
 Keep.
 Moving.

-• Pick a meet up spot.
+• Pick a meet-up spot to connect with your friends or family.
+Be specific because Columbus Circle and the whole Central Park South area get very crowded on marathon day.
 It’s great to pick a bar or coffee shop so spectators can stay warm and you can get warm (and get a celebratory drink or treat.)

 • Congratulate other runners and enjoy the love of New Yorkers.
-It’s the best day in the city.
+It’s the best day in the city, and you are one of the heroes of the day!
+New Yorkers are very supportive of the NYC marathon runners.

 • Celebrate!
 You did it!
-NYC is not an easy course.
-It may be your best, your worst or somewhere in between.
+New York City is not an easy course.
+It may be your best, your worst, or somewhere in between.
 Now is the time to celebrate your accomplishment.
 You can do the post-mortem later.

-Related Posts: The NYC Marathon and Becoming a New Yorker, NYC Marathon Tips from the Wolf Pack, How to Taper, Improve Your Running with Mantras, Where to Find the Best NYC Street Art, How to Stay Healthy When You Travel
+Related Posts: The NYC Marathon and Becoming a New Yorker, NYC Marathon Tips from the Wolf Pack, How to Taper, Where to Find the Best NYC Street Art, How to Stay Healthy When You Travel

 Marnie Kunz